Pasquale-97/FlappyBirdAI/README.md

 NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary alogrithm that creates artificial neural networks.

-[Click](https://neat-python.readthedocs.io/en/latest/neat_overview.html) for more information about NEAT
+For more information about NEAT [Click Here](https://neat-python.readthedocs.io/en/latest/neat_overview.html)

 ## Installation and Setup Instructions